 How to Get Into Stanford: Data & Acceptance Rate & Strategies

 When you look at a list of the lowest college acceptance rates in the country and your dream school occupies one of the top positions, this is hardly cause for celebration.
 Stanford University, with its 3.95% acceptance rate is even more selective than MIT, Caltech, and Yale and is quite similar to Harvard, Columbia, and Princeton.
-This means that lookin at the process of how to get into Stanford involves surviving a brutal admissions process that will see countless valedictorians, geniuses, and immensely talented young people tossed to the wayside.
+This means that looking at the process of how to get into Stanford involves surviving a brutal admissions process that will see countless valedictorians, geniuses, and immensely talented young people tossed to the wayside.

 Of course, the best way to optimize any elite college application is to do extensive homework on each school, finding an edge over your competition wherever you can.
 Toward that aim, the intent of this article is to give those considering applying to Stanford University an understanding of: